Oral History

 Oral histories provide people the opportunity to reflect on their lives.
 They also offer loved ones the chance to identify questions they might not have been able to ask before.

-I aim to provide a structured and comfortable space for an elder to share their narrative about how their life has unfolded.
+I aim to provide a structured, comfortable space for an elder to share their narrative about how their life has unfolded.
 I try to pull from the field of critical family history1 to ask deeper questions about one’s ancestry, situating a life within wider relationships of power.2 Ideally, families and loved ones leave the process with an artifact of a life and of the moment at which the recording was captured.
 Elders, meanwhile, leave feeling listened to: that their life has been appreciated and their stories are and will continue to be valued.

 In 2019, I conducted an oral history with my grandmother, Marylea Meyersohn.
 These interviews were later woven into an Audible Original piece, Exit Interview With My Grandmother, which included excerpts of Marylea’s recordings.
 Outside of my family, I have experience interviewing people of all ages, including on sensitive topics like physical and mental health and sex.
 I have interviewed and worked with elderly people, people with Alzheimer’s and other memory disorders, and people experiencing illness.